JLTC3111/hr_software/EMPLOYEE_ID_TEXT_MIGRATION_SUMMARY.md

 };
 ```

-This function is used in ALL service methods, providing a safety net for ID type consistency.
+This function is now used in **ALL service methods** (updated 2 missed locations):
+- ✅ Line 407: Default employee_id in getTimeTrackingSummary fallback
+- ✅ Line 587: Employee ID in syncEmployeesToSupabase

+The service layer now provides **100% TEXT ID conversion** for all database operations.

 ---